Safeguarding

 This can be viewed in the policies section of our website.

-If you have a concern about a child in school, you can speak with the Designated Safeguarding Lead, Mari Palmer or the Deputy Designated Safeguarding Lead, Caryl Shephard on 01944 768238.
-In their absence, you can also call the Headteacher of West Heslerton School, Mrs Rachel Wells on 01944 728286.
+If you have a concern about a child in school, you can speak with the Designated Safeguarding Lead, Caryl Shephard or the Deputy Designated Safeguarding Lead, Kate Hind on 01944 768238.
+In their absence, you can also speak to the Chair of Governors (Safeguarding Governor) Sue Blagen on cofg@settrington.n-yorks.sch.uk or 07899 972056

 Alternatively, you can ring the North Yorkshire Safeguarding Children Partnership on 01609 780780.
 Should your call be outside of business hours (Monday – Friday / 9am-5pm) please still call 01609 780780 to speak to the Emergency Duty Team.